By Erin Giglia and Laurie Rowen

 For the same reasons, and consistent with State Bar Formal Opinion No. 1986-88, we believe that, to the extent the relationship between a principal member or law firm and another member or law firm is sufficiently “close, personal, regular and continuous,” such that one is held out to the public as “of counsel” for the other, the principal and “of counsel” relationship must be considered a single, de facto firm for purposes of rule 3-310.8 Accordingly, if the “of counsel” is precluded from a representation by reason of rule 3-310 of the California Rules of Professional Conduct, the principal is presumptively precluded as well, and vice-versa.

-This can exponentially increase conflicts, and preclude “of counsel” attorneys from representing clients adverse to the firm, or clients with potentially adverse interests to the firm, in their outside practices without providing written disclosure to and/or receiving informed written consent from clients pursuant to CRPC 3-310.
+Automatic, de facto, imputed conflicts of interest can exponentially increase conflicts, especially if an attorney elects to become “Of Counsel” to a large law firm.
+The designation may preclude “of counsel” attorneys from representing clients adverse to the firm, or clients with potentially adverse interests to the firm, in their outside practices without providing written disclosure to and/or receiving informed written consent from clients pursuant to California Rule of Professional Conduct 1.7.
 In addition, confidences acquired by the firm will also be imputed to the “of counsel” lawyer for conflicts and disqualification purposes.

 The increased burdens of the de facto firm treatment make sense when looking at it from an underlying policy perspective–namely, to preserve confidentiality and public confidence in the integrity of the legal profession and judicial process.
 Would-be “of counsel” attorneys must decide for themselves whether they are willing to clear conflicts with the entire firm before accepting outside matters.